Sabutour/Jordan-McDonald-ARTV2059-Blog/index.md

 Thankfully I kept the wiring diagram for how to wire up the motors and the sonar module, because I really really didn’t want to have to re-figure all that out.
 Housing the device has fallen through a little, unfortunately.
 Our original plan was to create a 3D printed, custom housing for the device, and also have 3D printed caterpillar tracks for movement.
 However our prints have kept failing and we don’t believe we have the time to commit to it anymore.
 But, for posterity, here is an early concept model!
 Fun times!

 ![Image](https://i.imgur.com/f2ihtNn.jpg)
-_WIP 3D model for device shell, made by Izzy Nesci._
+_WIP 3D model for device shell, made by Isabella Nesci._